ibexa/documentation-developer/docs/migrating/migrating_to_v3.md

 If your templates extend any of those built-in templates, you need to update their paths

+### Deprecated controller actions

+If your templates still use the deprecated `viewLocation` and `embedLocation` actions of `ViewController`, you need to rewrite them to use `viewAction` and `embedAction` respectively.

 ## Configuration

 ### `ezpublish` configuration key